axelmarmet/protein_protein_interaction/msa_transformer_example/README.md

 # MSA Transformer Example

-In this folder, we explore contact prediction with the **ESM-1b** and **MSA Transformer** models, in which contact prediction is based on a logistic regression over the model's attention maps.
+[In this notebook](https://github.com/axelmarmet/protein_transformer/blob/main/msa_transformer_example/contact_prediction.ipynb), we explore contact prediction with the **ESM-1b** and **MSA Transformer** models, in which contact prediction is based on a logistic regression over the model's attention maps.
 This methodology is based on the ICLR 2021 paper, [Transformer protein language models are unsupervised structure learners](https://openreview.net/pdf?id=fylclEqgvgd).

 ## a3m files